Harish120/google-calender-event/README.md

-# Google Calendar Integration with PHP MVC
+# Google Calendar Integration with PHP

 This project demonstrates integrating Google Calendar API into a PHP application using MVC (Model-View-Controller) pattern.